Lingsson/payloads/payloads/system_control/README.md

+# Disable device

-# This script interacts with Windows device management interfaces (PnP and network adapters) using PowerShell.
+This script interacts with Windows device management interfaces (PnP and network adapters) using PowerShell.

 It demonstrates how system hardware states can be modified using built-in Windows management commands such as `Get-PnpDevice` and `Disable-PnpDevice`.